code-pushup/cli/packages/cli/README.md

 - as a `RunnerFunction`
 - as a `RunnerConfig`

-Your preferred way should be the `RunnerFunction` as it is more flexible and easier to use.
+We recommend the `RunnerFunction` for getting started, as it's easier to use for simple plugins and can be written in the config file directly.

+The `RunnerConfig` is suitable for more complex, performance-heavy plugins (runner executed off the main thread), and is more flexible with regards to runtime (can run any shell command, not restricted to JavaScript).

 #### RunnerFunction